jimleuk/notion-query-builder/readme.md

   ```
 </details>

-## API Quick Reference
+## API Reference
 ---
+Full API documentation can be found: [https://jimleuk.github.io/notion-query-builder/](https://jimleuk.github.io/notion-query-builder/).

 This library's method namings aims to match closely with the official Notion API.
 As such, please also refer to the [official Notion API documentation](https://developers.notion.com/reference/post-database-query-filter).

-Full documentation can be found [here](#todo).
+For any inconsistencies, please raise a ticket in the project's [issue tracker](https://github.com/jimleuk/notion-query-builder/issues).

 ### Conditions
 These **conditions** take native data types as arguments.